 Tumor Volume Computation is assessed to confirm that the software is computing the volume correctly and confirm there is a reasonable lack of bias at individual timepoints.

 Tumor Volume Change Repeatability is assessed to confirm that the software produces sufficiently consistent results over a set of test data.
 Recall that repeatability considers multiple measurements taken under the same conditions (same equipment, parameters, reader, algorithm, etc.) but different subjects, while reproducibility considers multiple measurements taken where one or more conditions have changed.
-So while the Profile Claim is addresses reproducibility, this particular requirement is limited to repeatability.
+So while the Profile Claims address reproducibility, this particular requirement is limited to repeatability.
 The target repeatability values were chosen based on the work referenced here:

 Athelogou M, Kim HJ, Dima A, et al., Algorithm Variability in the Estimation of Lung Nodule Volume From Phantom CT Scans: Results of the QIBA 3A Public Challenge.
 Acad Radiol 2016.